Forison/social-network/README.md

 # lINK-UP social network

-A practical implementation of rails for development of an app similar to [Facebook](facebook.com)as part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").
+A practical implementation of rails for development of an app similar to [Facebook](facebook.com) as part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ "The Global School for Remote Software Developers!").
 ![link up](./page1.png)
 ![link up](./page2.png)
 ![link up](./page3.png)